wilsonsdr/wilsonsdr/README.md

 #### 🎯 Goals

-  - 📂 Expand my project repository
+  - 📂 Expand his project repository
   - 🤝 Help and contribute to other projects
   - 📈 ~~Get an opportunity in the development area~~